 If you’re buying things, chances are they have come a long way to end up in your basket.
 Manufacturing is now a global operation with many items, especially plastic ones, being manufactured and shipped from the other side of the planet.
 This adds carbon emissions from global transit onto the items' manufacturing emissions.
 In fact, according to one study, consumption contributes to 60% of greenhouse gases globally.

 Minimalism asks you to look at your consumer habits and really ask the question “Do I need this?”.
 If all of us questioned our impulse purchases a little more robustly, many of them wouldn’t happen.
 Reducing your consumption can make a real impact on your personal carbon footprint and save you money and space.
 It’s a win-win.

-Opting to own and purchase less leads to less waste and more initiative around using the things we have.
-Instead of purchasing for convenience, minimalists tend to purchase for quality because they are investing in their purchase and are intentional about its use.
-This means the item may well last longer, be repairable if it does break and also is more likely to be upcycled.
-This adds to the lifecycle of the product and helps keep it out of landfill for longer.
+Opting to own and purchase less and operate on fewer resources, leads to less waste, less water consumption, less energy use, and more initiative around using the things we have.
+Instead of purchasing for convenience, many minimalists tend to purchase for higher quality because they are investing in their purchase and are intentional about its use.
+This means the item may well last longer, be repairable if it does break and also is more likely to be upcycled or recycled, for example, an eco-friendly alternative might be repairing your clothing when it is torn.
+This adds to the lifecycle of the product and helps keep it out of landfills for longer.

 Less stuff = Less hassle

 A key concept of a minimalist lifestyle is the pursuit of freedom from consumption.
 This sounds heavy but essentially living a minimalist lifestyle may improve your overall health and happiness as you are living in a mindful manner in accordance with your personal key values.